What is Self Esteem?

 How Can You Build and Improve Self-Esteem?

-I am obliged to mention that days when we lack self-esteem, lack motivation, lack pretty much everything we need to function like we ‘usually do’; these days are completely natural.
+I am obliged to mention that days when we lack self-esteem, lack motivation, and lack pretty much everything we need to function like we ‘usually do’; these days are completely natural.
 Life will not always be a breeze and one thing is guaranteed you will have your off days.
 However, whilst these anomalous days are entirely natural, it becomes problematic where you lack self-esteem in the long term.
 Months, where you don’t feel right, can have a huge impact on your mental health and life.

 Low self-esteem, is when your opinion of yourself is negative, you view everything critically and cannot bring yourself to deal with the normalities of social intercourse.
 There is no need to worry, statistics like this: ‘50% mental health disorders are established by the age of 14, while 75% are established by age 24’, just illuminate how prevalent mental health challenges are in today’s climate and that you are not alone.